Irina Rimes: 2016–present: "Visele" and Despre el

 Rimes moved to Romania in 2016, when she signed with Quantum Music.
 Her first single, "Visele" (The dreams), peaked at #1 in Romania Airplay 100 in 2016 and got her an award for the best début of the year at the Radio România Music Awards in 2017.
 Rimes has also penned songs for various Romanian artists, such as Inna, Raluka, Andra, Alina Eremia, Nicoleta Nucă and Antonia.
 The Romanian branch of Cosmopolitan named her "the revelation of 2016".
 In 2017, Rimes signed a contract with Universal Music France and released her first album, Despre el (About him).
 In 2018, she became one of the four coaches of Vocea României.

 In 2019, Irina Rimes gave an exclusive interview about her career to Turkey's biggest digital music magazine ÖMC Dergi (Dergi), became the cover star of a magazine for the first time in Turkey.

+During the Covid-19 period, Irina started learning French, and wrote songs for herself.
+In 2023, she published the song " Changer " which is in French.

+She debuted " Changer " in France in September 2023 in Pont-à-Mousson.

+On Jun 29, 2024 she released a new album "Origini".